Fixed Asset Tax

 Depreciable assets are assessed based on acquisition cost, with adjustments made for depreciation corresponding to the number of years since acquisition.

-Businesses owning depreciable assets located in the town must report them to the town by January 31 each year.
+Businesses owners are obligated to report depreciable assets located in the town by January 31 each year.

 For details on types of depreciable assets subject to Fixed Asset Tax, please see the following page: